 To the best of our knowledge, our framework is novel.
-There is, of course, a growing body of works in decision theory offering non-standard approaches to rationalization (e.g., Suzumura and Xu 2001; Kalai, Rubinstein, and Spiegler 2002; Manzini and Mariotti 2007, 2012; Salant and Rubinstein 2008; Bernheim and Rangel 2009; Mandler, Manzini, and Mariotti 2012; Cherepanov, Feddersen, and Sandroni 2013).
+There is, of course, a growing body of works in decision theory offering non-standard approaches to rationalization (e.g., Suzumura and Xu 2001; Kalai, Rubinstein, and Spiegler 2002; Manzini and Mariotti 2007, 2012; Salant and Rubinstein 2008; Bernheim and Rangel 2009; Mandler, Manzini, and Mariotti 2012; Masatlioglu, Nakajima, and Ozbay 2012; Cherepanov, Feddersen, and Sandroni 2013), but none of them take the present approach.
 In the Appendix, we briefly discuss two conceptually related papers by Bossert and Suzumura (2009) and Bhattacharyya, Pattanaik, and Xu (2011) about the phenomenon of contextdependence.
-Our model offers a response to problems identified by them.
-It also formalizes a distinction drawn by Rubinstein (2006) between different reasons for choice, which parallels our distinction between context-regarding and context-unregarding motivation.
-More extensive reviews of the literature can be found in our earlier papers on preference formation (Dietrich and List 2012, 2013a,b; Dietrich 2012) and in the monograph by Bossert and Suzumura (2010).1
+Among our contributions is a response to problems identified by them.
+Our paper also formalizes a distinction drawn by Rubinstein (2006) between "internal" and "external" reasons for choice, which parallels our distinction between context-regarding and context-unregarding motivation.
+More extensive reviews of the literature can be found in our philosophical papers on preference formation and preference change (Dietrich and List 2013a,b) and in the monograph by Bossert and Suzumura (2010).1